 - Links between the nutrition transition and health outcomes

 - The role of the nutrition transition in the global obesity pandemic

 - Measurement of the double burden of malnutrition in various continents

 - Interventions and policies to stop the nutrition transition and its global public health impact.

 The deadline for submissions is 30 June 2014.
-Please submit via our online submission system to either Archives of Public Health or Nutrition Journal.
+Please submit via our online submission system at this link.
 When submitting, please indicate ‘the nutrition transition’ in your cover letter.
 For further information, please contact us.